-1.1 Reasoning About Relaxed Programs
+1.2 Reasoning About Relaxed Programs

-In this paper, we present a language for writing relaxed programs and proof rules for reasoning about the acceptability properties of relaxed programs.
-The language and proof rules are designed to support a staged approach in which the developer first develops a standard program and uses standard approaches to reason about the program to verify that it satisfies desired correctness properties.
+We present language constructs for developing relaxed programs and stating acceptability properties.
+We also present proof rules for verifying the stated acceptability properties.
+Our language and proof rules support a staged approach in which the developer first develops a standard program and uses standard approaches to reason about this program to determine that it satisfies desired acceptability properties.
 We refer to the dynamic semantics of the program at this stage as the original semantics of the program.

-Either the developer or an automated system (such as a compiler that implements loop perforation) then relaxes the program to enable the desired additional nondeterministic executions.
+Either the developer or an automated system (such as a compiler that implements loop perforation) then relaxes the program to enable additional nondeterministic executions.
 We refer to the dynamic semantics of the program at this stage as the relaxed semantics of the program.

-Finally, the developer verifies that the relaxation maintains the desired correctness properties by augmenting her original reasoning with new reasoning that relates the relaxed semantics to the original semantics.
-Specifically, it is now possible for the developer to specify and verify additional relational properties that relate the relaxed semantics to the original semantics.
-This approach is designed to reduce the overall reasoning effort by exploiting the structure that the original and relaxed programs share.
-With this approach the majority of the reasoning effort works with the original program semantics and is then transferred via relational reasoning to verify the nondeterministic relaxed program.
+Finally, the developer uses relational reasoning to verify that the relaxation maintains the desired acceptability properties.
+Specifically, the developer specifies and verifies additional relational assertions that characterize the relationship between the original and relaxed semantics.
+These relational assertions facilitate the overall verification of the relaxed program.
+This approach is designed to reduce the overall reasoning effort by exploiting the common structure that the original and relaxed programs share.
+With this approach the majority of the reasoning effort works with the original program and is then transferred via relational reasoning to verify the nondeterministic relaxed program.

-1.2 Relaxed Programming Constructs
+1.3 Relaxed Programming Constructs

-The basic programming constructs of relaxed programming include nondeterministic assignment to variables (via the relax statement); relational properties that relate the relaxed semantics to the original semantics (via the relate statement); assertions (via the assert statement); and assumptions (via the assume statement).
+Basic relaxed programming constructs include nondeterministic variable assignments (via the relax statement), relational assertions that relate the relaxed semantics to the original semantics (via the relate statement), unary assertions (via the assert statement), and unary assumptions (via the assume statement).